da314pc/aws-cdk-api-gateway-with-endpoint-Throttling/README.md

+## Update

 # API Gateway Example in AWS CDK - Complete Guide

 A repository for an article on [bobbyhadz.com](https://bobbyhadz.com/blog/aws-cdk-api-gateway-example)

 > If you use CDK v1, switch to the cdk-v1 branch
+>
+# Creating The API GATEWAY

+Reference the file lib/cdk-starter-stack.ts

+We created an API Gateway by instantiating the RestApi class.
+We passed the following props to the RestApi construct: description - a short description of the API Gateway resource

+deployOptions - options for the deployment stage of the API.
+We updated the stage name of the API to dev.
+By default, the stageName is set to prod.
+The name of the stage is used in the API URL.

+Inside of the deploy Options, there is a defintion methodOptions:

+We will use these options to define settings for the endpoint that can be referenced inside of the gateway console.
+For this repo I decided to set the throttling and burst limit for each endpoint at 10.

+        methodOptions: {
+          "/todos/GET": {
+            throttlingRateLimit: 10,
+            throttlingBurstLimit: 10,
+            cacheDataEncrypted: true,
+            cachingEnabled: true,
+            cacheTtl: cdk.Duration.minutes(10),
+            loggingLevel: apigw.MethodLoggingLevel.INFO,
+            dataTraceEnabled: true,
+            metricsEnabled: true,
+          },
+          "/todos/{todoId}/GET": {
+            throttlingRateLimit: 20,
+            throttlingBurstLimit: 20,
+            cachingEnabled: true,
+            cacheDataEncrypted: true,
+            cacheTtl: cdk.Duration.minutes(1),
+            loggingLevel: apigw.MethodLoggingLevel.INFO,
+            dataTraceEnabled: true,
+            metricsEnabled: true,
+          },
+        },

+# For more background reference please refer to this repo

 ## How to Use